Batteries for the Beginner Video

 • Doesn’t need to be vented, can lay on their side, last longer than the wet cell

 • If these batteries are allowed to be overcharged, they will be ruined

 We recommend using a DC disconnect switch in line with your batteries inverters as shown below.

 Batteries work great at 72 degrees Fahrenheit.
 However, when temperatures fluctuate up or down, the batteries degrade and are hard to charge.
 To keep your batteries at an ideal temperature, build an insulated plywood box that is vented outside to keep the batteries operating optimally!
 Batteries placed directly on a cold concrete floor won’t charge easily at all.

 If your alternative energy employs more than one battery, consider the issue of desulfation.
 Sulfates build up between lead plates within the unit and will wear the battery down.

 To prevent a build-up of sulfates, pair your system with a PWM (pulse width modulation) charge controller (typically for solar only applications) to knock the sulfates off the plates, prolonging battery life.

 If your system includes a wind turbine, the turbine charge surges in the battery that will knock sulfates off the lead plates.

 The batteries listed above are meant to charge & recharge frequently.
 Follow manufacturer recommendations at what percentage to discharge each battery to keep from shortening battery life.
 For instance, a single solar panel would take such a long time to charge a large battery bank that you will likely drain the battery below the recommended percentage.
 More batteries isn’t always better!

-Try to get right amount of batteries for your project.
-Don’t pair a huge 5000 watt inverter on a single 12 Volt battery as it will cause the battery to drain way too quickly.
+Try to get the right amount of batteries for your project.
+Don’t pair a huge 5000-watt inverter on a single 12 Volt battery as it will cause the battery to drain way too quickly.
 Try a 500 watt or 1000 watt inverter with a small battery.